topology-gg/isaac/isaac/docs/eng/carsedao.md

 # The CarseDAO Standard

 ### Philosophy
 James P. Carse's *Finite and Infinite Games*.
+CarseDAO strives to be the standard for play-to-govern (P2G), which Topology believes will redefine open game development.

+The more one plays, the more say one has in governing the evolution of the subject.

 ### Diagram
 <img src="/assets/images/carsedao.png"/>